ilya-shevtsov/WeatherApp/README.md

 # WeatherApp
 This is a simple Weather App.
-It allows you to check what is the temrature, pressure, humidity and windspeed today.
+It provides you with the current day's temperature, pressure, humidity, and wind speed.
+You can also check today's weather forecast.
 The project is written using: Retrofit, Dagger Hilt, Clean Archetecture, MVVM, LocationManeger, Kotlin Coroutines and Compose.

 # Demonstration